 The objectives of a good nursery program is to create a warm, healthy and happy environment where small children can grow and develop emotionally and cognitively as well as physically.

 At the Florence Brownstein Preschool we strive to do this in a most professional and caring manner.
-Additionally, we endeavour to impart a love and flair for the beauty of our religion and culture, as well as nurture and develop faith and trust in G-d.
 We hope to inculcate a love for Israel, all things Jewish and an involvement in the performance of the Mitzvot (precepts) of the Torah.
 Ivrit - Hebrew language is used in both formal and informal instruction and becomes a part of the daily routine, as well as holiday fun and games.

 Our classrooms are all well-outfitted with state-of-the-art preschool furnishings.
 We have our own ergonomically designed playground and special outdoor equipment.